EddymurphyAkwiwu/MultiStateMethods/README.md

 Each of these folders has two subfolders: **Exponential** and **Weibull**.
 These subfolders include:

 1. Simulated data based on a 3-state model, assuming the true cumulative distribution function (CDF) for progression times generated in a large population setting (n = 10^6).
-The data are generated under two censoring mechanisms: strong and medium (see the above paper for details).
+The data are based on two settings: p = 2 (i.e., two covariates) and strong censoring mechanism, and p = 2 and medium censoring mechanism (see the above paper for details).
-2. `R` code for generating datasets for either strong or medium censoring mechanisms.
+2. `R` code for generating data (e.g., n = 1000 or n = 2000) based on the two settings mentioned above.
 3. `R` code implementing the method for the respective `R` package.

+Each of the above methods is implemented under the setting with p = 2 and strong censoring mechanism, with the p = 2 and medium censoring setting commented out in the `R` file.
+To use, please uncomment.

+For other simulation settings, see the above paper for parameter settings.
 Additionally, the **controllers** and **source** subfolders, located within each subfolder, contain `R` functions essential for generating the simulated data.

 ### **2. Proof_of_CDF Folder**
 The **Proof_of_CDF** folder contains R code to demonstrate how the cumulative distribution function (CDF) (also known as the cumulative incidence function, CIF) can be derived using functions from the **msm** (and **msm-phase**) package.
 Specifically, it demonstrates the use of the following functions: